ansible/community-docs/contributor_path.rst

 You can find available communication channels in the `Communication guide <https://docs.ansible.com/ansible/devel/community/communication.html>`_.

-The most interactive one is on IRC where many Ansible projects and working groups have dedicated `channels <https://docs.ansible.com/ansible/devel/community/communication.html#irc-channels>`.
+The most interactive one is on Libera.Chat IRC where many Ansible projects and working groups have dedicated `channels <https://docs.ansible.com/ansible/devel/community/communication.html#irc-channels>`.

 Weekly community IRC meetings
 -----------------------------

-The important project-scale decisions are made by the community and the Steering Committee at weekly IRC meetings in the ``#ansible-community`` IRC channel.
+The important project-scale decisions are made by the community and the Steering Committee at weekly IRC meetings in the ``#ansible-community`` Libera.Chat IRC channel.
 See the `meeting schedule <https://github.com/ansible/community/blob/main/meetings/README.md#schedule>`_.

 If you want to see what is on the agenda, refer to the issues in the `community-topics repository <https://github.com/ansible-community/community-topics>`_.
 If you want to submit a topic, create an issue in the repository.